Macros | |

 Define to determine if code is being built for Apple iOS devices.

-If this define exists, then you are creating code that runs on Apple iOS devices.
+If this define exists, then code is created to run on Apple iOS devices.

 #define BURGER_ITANIUM |